NekoMimiOfficial/Initial-D-VFS-tools/README.md

-# Initial D street stage ENG Patch
+# Initial D VFS tools, Based on street stage for the PSP
-this is a patcher for initial D on the PSP
+this is a tool to extract and repack the virtual filesystem for initial D on the PSP and possibly other initial D titles
-including a full reverse engineer of the virtual filesystem found in initial D titles but mainly the PSP version

 this repo is currently for development and includes no actual patcher until the full process is complete